-- Die (or once both you and your spouse have died).
+- Die (or when you and your spouse die).

 What are the advantages of a reverse mortgage?

-- You remain the owner of your home.
-The lender can’t ask you to sell or move to repay the loan.
-You must, however, continue to pay property tax, maintenance costs, and insurance.
+- You continue to own your home.
+The lender can’t ask you to sell or vacate it in order to repay the loan.
+You must, however, continue to pay the property taxes, maintenance costs and insurance.

-- No repayment is required as long as you live in your home.
-You can repay some or all of the interest every year.
+- The lender will not require any payments from you while you are living in your home.
+You may, however, repay some or all of the interest every year.

-- You won’t pay taxes on the amount you receive.
+You won’t pay taxes on the amount you receive as a loan

 What are the disadvantages of a reverse mortgage?

-A reverse mortgage isn’t the right solution if you want to leave the value of your property as an inheritance.
-Your debt could increase to the point of being very close to the value of your home.
+- A reverse mortgage isn’t the best solution if you want to leave the value of your property as an inheritance.
+Your debt accumulates and may grow to equal the value of your home.

-Before deciding on a reverse mortgage, take the time to look into its advantages and disadvantages.
+Before choosing a reverse mortgage, take the time to review the advantages and disadvantages, then shop around

-- Are you absolutely intent on holding on to your home?
+- Do you absolutely want to hold on to your home?

-- Instead of a reverse mortgage, perhaps you could obtain a mortgage line of credit at a lower cost.
+- Instead of a reverse mortgage, could you obtain a home equity line of credit at a lower cost?